Australian coronavirus cases spike, cruise with sick passengers denied entry

 Supermarkets, pharmacies, freight, and retail will continue to trade, while cafes and restaurants will only be able to offer takeaway and delivery services.
 The economic fallout of the crisis was visible on the streets on Monday with hundreds of Australians lining up outside government offices in Sydney and Melbourne to register for social security payments.
 Many tried to practice social distancing as lines stretched around the block.

 The website for government welfare services crashed on Monday, overwhelmed by an "unprecedented" number of online queries.
-The benchmark index plunged more than 8% at the open, a day after the government pledged an extra A$66.4 billion ($38.06 billion) to combat the impact of the disease.
+The benchmark index fell more than 4% on Monday, a day after the government pledged an extra A$66.4 billion ($38.06 billion) to combat the impact of the disease.

+The economic stimulus package was passed by Australia's lower house of parliament on Monday.
+It now just requires the approval of Australia's senate.
+Meanwhile, Rex Patrick, an independent senator, said he has been diagnosed with coronavirus, becoming the fourth federal lawmaker to become infected.

 Several states have implemented strict measures to combat the outbreak, with Queensland, Tasmania, South Australia and Western Australia tightening domestic border controls, while the school term was cut short in Victoria.
 In New Zealand, Prime Minister Jacinda Ardern said measures to contain the virus would be intensified, with all schools closed from Tuesday and non-essential services shut in the next 48 hours.